|1 Year Part-time

 Staff taking this course do so to enhance and research their teaching.
 It is an important step in a lecturer’s career trajectory, opening up opportunities for collaboration, development, and promotion.

-The Postgraduate Diploma comprises two modules taken sequentially, typically in one academic year:
+The 30-credit Postgraduate Diploma comprises three modules in total.
+Two core modules to the value of 25 credits are taken sequentially, typically in one academic year.

 - TL6005 Disciplinary Approaches to Teaching & Learning in Higher Education (15 credits) - Semester 1

 On successful completion of 30 credits from the Postgraduate Diploma, there is opportunity to progress to the MA Teaching & Learning in Higher Education.
-Please contact Claire Devaney, CIRTL for further information.
+Contact email@example.com for further information.

 This Diploma programme is delivered fully online.
 Students will get access to the programme through Canvas, UCC’s Learning Management System.
 There will also be opportunities during the programme to engage with peers in webinars as part of a community-of-practice approach to learning enhancement.